 The E.M.B.A. program features are highly relevant to success in a globalized contemporary business landscape and include:

 Exposure to a World Business Capital and numerous business opportunities.

 Upon successful completion of the program, students are awarded degrees from New York Tech as well as certificates from the training programs offered by renown institutions.

 Unique Learning Outcomes

-NYIT’s faculty members possess strong academic backgrounds, extensive business experience in the United States, and first-hand knowledge of China.
-The program’s delivery system, integrating in-class lectures, case-study methodology, visits to business firms, special-topic seminars, and industry executive collaboration, together with an emphasis on practical applications and emerging issues in the business environment, enhance students’ managerial capability and executive business performance.
+Our faculty members possess strong academic backgrounds, extensive business experience in the United States, and first-hand knowledge of China.
+The program’s delivery system, integrating in-class lectures, case-study methodology, visits to business firms, special-topic seminars, and industry executive collaboration, together with an emphasis on practical applications and emerging issues in the business environment, enhances students’ managerial capability and executive business performance.
 Most importantly, it helps broaden students’ scope and prepares them for success in the 21st-century business world.